lhbikos/ReC_Psychometrics/docs/15-Simulations.md

 ## Anti-Racism Behavioral Inventory

 The Anti-Racism Behavioral Inventory [@pieterse_anti-racism_2022] is a measure that assesses anti-racism awareness and behavior among white Americans.
-The scale includes 21 items with responses rated on a 5 point Likert scale ranging from 1 (*strongly disagree*) to 5 (*strongly agree*).
+The scale includes 21 items with responses rated on a 5-point Likert scale ranging from 1 (*strongly disagree*) to 5 (*strongly agree*).
 Higher scores indicate a greater anti-racist awareness and behavior.

 Beneath each of the five factors are a list of the items.
 Variable names follow in parentheses.